coralogix/coralogix-azure-serverless/StorageQueue/README.md

 ## Guide

-**Subscription** - The Azure Subscription into which you wish to deploy the integration.
+**Subscription** - The Azure Subscription into which you wish to deploy the integration (Must be the same as the monitored storage account).

 **Resource Group** - The Resource Group into which you wish to deploy the integration.

-**Coralogix URL** - The logs API URL for your Coralogix region.
+**Coralogix Region** - The region of the Coralogix account.

 **Coralogix Private Key** – Can be found in your Coralogix account under Settings -> Send your logs.
 It is located in the upper left corner.

 **Coralogix Application** – A mandatory metadata field that is sent with each log and helps to classify it.
-(Default: Azure)

 **Coralogix Subsystem** – A mandatory metadata field that is sent with each log and helps to classify it.

-(Default: StorageQueue)
+**Storage Account Name** - The name of the storage account containing the Storage Queue.
+Must be of type StorageV2 (general purpose v2).

-**Storage Queue Connect String** - The Primary Connect String of the Storage Account containing the Storage Queue to be monitored.
+**Storage Account Resource Group** - The resource group name of the storage account containing the Storage Queue to be monitored.

 **Storage Queue Name** - The name of the Storage Queue to be monitored.